darinz/DL/04_Training_Techniques/03_initialization_strategies.md

 He initialization is optimized for ReLU activation functions, accounting for the fact that ReLU zeroes out negative activations.

+> **Key Insight:**
+>
+> ReLU activations "kill" about half the signal (all negative values become zero).
+He initialization compensates for this by increasing the variance of the weights, helping gradients and activations stay healthy as they flow through deep networks.

 ### Mathematical Foundation

 For ReLU activations, approximately half of the activations are zeroed out, so the variance is reduced by a factor of 2: